Pleasure of learning

 Currently employed optimization of education uses knowledge tests as the measure of performance, but relies on cramming and short-term memory to achieve more in a shorter period of time.
 As a result, it keeps losing its grip on the learn drive.
 Competition between nations also employs performance tests.
 Instead of optimizing for actual long-term knowledge, we optimize for the speed of knowledge turnover in student heads.
 The result is unhappy students with knowledge that is tiny relative to the time invested and to the actual human potential.

 Reliance on emergence

 Optimization of education can employ the concept of emergence.
-Learn drive is a mechanism by which knowledge is self-organizing with no effort from teachers and no pain from a child.
-Natural learning may take long hours, but is it pleasurable, and healthy kids don't mind learning all day long as long as this is learning of their own choosing.
+The learn drive is a mechanism by which knowledge is self-organizing with no effort from teachers, and no pain from a child.
+Natural learning may take long hours, but it is pleasurable, and healthy kids don't mind learning all day long as long as this is learning of their own choosing.